Skip to main content

 Are you curious to give this a try?
 Let’s get onto the recipe now then!

-What Meat Should I Use for Bolognese Sauce?
+What Meat Should I Use for This Hearty Bolognese Sauce?▼

 I’ve read online that a Bolognese sauce has a combination of ground beef and pork - either pancetta, bacon, and/or ground pork.
 My reference for an authentic Bolognese comes from Essentials of Italian Cooking by Marcella Hazan.
 This is my go-to reference whenever I’m cooking Italian food!
 Hazan’s Bolognese recipe only uses ground beef, and that’s what I’m doing as well.
 Hazan mentions, however, that in some regions of Italy, pork is the prominent protein, so some versions of Bolognese do add pork with the beef, or the beef is substituted for pork.
 Feel free to use pork and/or beef if you would like to try!